• Skip to main content

 Relaxed homeschooling should produce happy, peaceful, and thoroughly equipped children who have been raised in a family with strong relationships.
 It is a philosophy that focuses on understanding your child, partnering with your child, and then making the best choices for your child.

-Relaxed Homeschooling Is Guided By The Parents’ Beliefs About Education
+Relaxed Homeschooling Is Guided by the Parents’ Beliefs About Education

 Relaxed homeschoolers have strong opinions about what it means to be educated and those beliefs drive their decisions.
 While they may consider the writings and approaches of experts, they don’t simply adopt someone else’s philosophy no matter how important or venerated that person may be.
 Relaxed homeschoolers have their own vision of what education should look like and they work that out in real life in their own way.